 North Carolina Independents are holding a series of forums, including the recent one at UNC-Greensboro.
 Dr. Omar Ali (Assoc.
 Prof of African American & Diaspora Studies & History, UNC-Greensboro) and Donna Moser authored an op ed Declaration of Independents.
 Ali was quoted in a Guilford College Newspaper, Politics Are Not Red or Blue and has been a regular on CBS News (here he discusses the disconnect between Americans having the right to vote and voters not excercising that right).
 And the latest - Moser was interviewed by Yahoo News! in Up for Grabs: North Carolina's New Role as a 2012 Swing State.
 North Carolina Independents which represents the 1.5 million unaffiliated voters is involved in a variety of activities to call for hearings on the biases of independents and to increase to the registration (and voice) of unaffiliated voters in NC.
 If you'd like to get involved, email NCI at NC.Independents@gmail.com or check out their website

 Independent Ohio is organizing a panel discussion on nonpartisan politics on October 10, "Moving Beyond Partisanship" at Oberlin College.
 To find out more or get involved in Independent Ohio, contact IndependentOhio@gmail.com or visit Independent Ohio's website.

-Newly founded Independent Voters of Oregon will be working on mobilizing voters in Oregon for a top two open primary initiative (Vote Yes on 90) that will be on the ballot in November.
+Independent Voters of Oregon is be working on mobilizing voters in Oregon for a top two open primary initiative (Vote Yes on 90) that will be on the ballot in November.
 Spokespersons Charles Young and Bentley Gilbert were intereviewed in an article that appeared on the front page of Roseburg's local paper Sunday edition, the Roseburg News & Review.
 For more information or to get involved, check out IVOO's new website or contact Charles Young at Charles.
 Young@umpqua.edu.